Hello - English

 LGBTQ+

-We try our best to be as inclusive as possible.
+As a group try our best to be as inclusive as possible.

 When possible we use venues with disabled access.
-Janet is able to sign SSE/BSL and interpreters are at some of our events.
+Janet is able to sign some SSE/BSL and interpreters are at some of our events.

 In most session involving music speakers or instruments are at ground level.